jasdumas/DouglasFir/walnut-notes.md

 V. Vinifera | :heavy_check_mark: | /archive/PineRefSeq/douglasfir/proteinDB/exonerate/query/shortproteome.vvi.tfa
 Zea mays | New Download :arrow_double_down: ftp://ftp.psb.ugent.be/pub/plaza/plaza_public_dicots_03/Fasta/proteome.zma.tfa.gz| -

 2. Move/Copy: mv/cp existing files to `/archive/Walnut_genomes` and download the rest from PLAZA - Robin has to change the permissions of the existing files in order for me to move files from `/archive/PineRefSeq/douglasfir/proteinDB/exonerate/query/`
+3. `gunzip`: to unzip .gz files into the current folder, needed for each do for each new download